 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 The corridor stretches 12 miles along the coast, and as the name suggests, is full of beautiful scenery.
-The area is full of huge Sitka spruce trees, rugged coastline, and small sandy beaches.
+The area is full of huge Sitka spruce trees, a rugged coastline, and small sandy beaches.
 You can also walk 27 miles of the Oregon Coast Trail within the corridor.

 Places to See at Samuel H Boardman - Viewpoints